partridge-tech/chris-blog/_posts/2020/2020-05-21-my-2020-biohacking-stack.md

 #### Security Considerations

 It's important to understand that the xNT is not a protected, cryptography-capable implant.
 While it has some built in write protection to minimize the chance of a bad write, its plaintext ID & contents can be read by any NFC reader.
 If you put your phone or some other NFC reader on my hand, you have just stolen my workstation's user password.
 Fortunately for me, you've not stolen my full disk encryption password, and changing my user password in exactly one place is quite simple.
-Either way, if you're that physically close enough to me a [$5 wrench](https://xkcd.com/538/) is going to serve you better than stealthily reading my xNT.
+Either way, if you're that physically close to me a [$5 wrench](https://xkcd.com/538/) is going to serve you better than stealthily reading my xNT.

 I would hesitate to use the same technology to bypass more important, less-well-guarded access controls in my life.
-For example, xNT chips can also be used for contactless NFC-based smart door locks, which would be similarly easy to skim and wouldn't have any other protections, is much harder to change, and so on.
+For example, xNT chips can also be used for contactless NFC-based smart door locks, which would be similarly easy to skim and wouldn't have any other protections, are much harder to change, and so on.
 Unless you had additional traditional locks, which negates the convenience significantly (as opposed to slightly, in the case of an entered-once-on-boot FDE password).

 #### In Daily Life